-Positive-polarity switching impulses were selected for testing, as they typically create the highest voltage stress at the conductor and yield the lowest values of CFO for an air gap similar to the conductor-to-vegetation gap configurations.8 EPRI was able to demonstrate that positive-polarity switching impulses resulted in breakdown voltages that were approximately 100 kV lower than the negative-polarity switching impulses applied, proving that positive-polarity switching impulses would yield the most conservative values of CFO.
+Positive-polarity switching impulses were selected for testing, as they typically create the highest voltage stress at the conductor and yield the lowest values of CFO for an air gap similar to the conductor-to-vegetation gap configurations.
+EPRI was able to demonstrate that positive-polarity switching impulses resulted in breakdown voltages that were approximately 100 kV lower than the negative-polarity switching impulses applied, proving that positive-polarity switching impulses would yield the most conservative values of CFO.
 The CFO values obtained during testing were used to calculate the withstand voltages based on the statistically valid methods in IEEE Standard 4, which were used to determine an appropriate gap factor.

 In the second phase of testing, the conductor-to-vegetation gap configuration and voltage combination that yielded the lowest gap factor was retested with a wooden electrode at least one meter in length at the end of the grounded metal center rod to simulate a tree branch within the crown.
 The conductor-to-vegetation gap spacing and statistical testing methods used during the metal electrode tests were the same as for the wooden electrode tests.
-These tests were performed to validate that the switching impulse strength of a gap between an energized conductor and a wooden electrode.
+These tests were performed to validate that the switching impulse strength of a gap between an energized conductor and a wooden electrode was greater than that of an identical gap between an energized conductor and a metal electrode.
 This configuration behaved more like that of natural vegetation, from a flashover voltage perspective.